varun26khan/floatingPointALU/README.md

 # floatingPointALU
-THe repository tests the design by random input vectors. flopALU is the top most entity and inside flopALU, there are flopMUL and flopADD modules.
+The repository tests the design by random input vectors. flopALU is the top most entity and inside flopALU, there are flopMUL and flopADD modules.